canonical/setup-lxd/README.md

 # setup-lxd

-A GitHub Action installs and configures the LXD snap on a runner.
+A GitHub Action which installs and configures the LXD snap on a runner.

 It will default install LXD from the `latest/stable` snap channel.
 You can specify a different channel using the `channel` input